 In 2022, we collected a lot of data here at Blumira — over 5,000 TB — to protect our customers from threats.
-Looking back on the year, we can uncover patterns in the data to learn lessons moving forward and improve our security posture.
+Looking back on the year, we can uncover patterns in the data to continually improve our detection & response capabilities.

 What are some trends we noticed in 2022?
 Let’s delve in.

 At Blumira, we rely on a mixture of signature-based and behavior-based detection for a more nuanced view of suspicious behavior in an environment that could lead to an attack.
 We proactively identify and reach out to our customers when our platform identifies a malicious detection — what we call a finding — that is critical to respond to and stop an attack early.

 These detections, or findings, are split into different categories based on the type of activity.
 The most common category across Blumira for 2022 was Users and Groups.
 This encompasses all detections around account lockouts, login failures, and other user-based issues within environments.